 Great Alaskan Lumberjack Show: The Great Alaskan Lumberjack Show celebrates Ketchikan's logging heyday.
 Watch pros compete at log rolling, ax throwing and pole climbing.
 The bleacher seats, thankfully, are covered and heated.
-The sometimes corny show lasts about an hour, leaving plenty of time for shopping -- the port's shore activity of choice.
-(420 Spruce Mill Way; 907-225-9050; shows run as many as five times a day from 8 a.m. to 5:15p.m.; $35 for adults, $17.50 for children)
+The show -- bordering on cheesy but just too impressive to pass up -- lasts about an hour, leaving plenty of time for shopping (a shore activity of choice).
+(420 Spruce Mill Way; 907-225-9050; shows run as many as five times a day from 7 a.m. to 5 p.m.; $37 for adults, $18.50 for children)

-Cape Fox Lodge: Catch a great view of Ketchikan and beyond from the Cape Fox Lodge; you can access this hilltop resort from a funicular that operates on Creek Street.
-(Open 7 a.m. to 11 p.m.; $4 roundtrip)
+Cape Fox Lodge: Catch a great view of Ketchikan and beyond from the Cape Fox Lodge; you can access this hilltop resort from a funicular that operates on Creek Street -- the fee for the funicular is waived if you eat at the restaurant.

 Tongass National Forest: Watch black bears catch and eat their fill of salmon at Neets Bay in Tongass National Forest.
 Sign up onboard your ship for this floatplane and bear-watching thrill (late July through September).

 Deer Mountain: Serious hikers will enjoy the 3-mile trail on Deer Mountain that begins in Ketchikan (Fair and Deermount Streets).
 Remember that this is still bear country, so hiking in pairs or groups is advised.
 Another good practice is to sing and make noise as you walk to avoid startling bears.